[Culture Slogan Exploration] What should we call this?

-I've seen many startup offices with slogans plastered on the walls.
-Some are posters, others are shared through digital signage in the lounge.
-As a writer, one day these slogans caught my eye.
+I've seen many quotes plastered on the walls of startup offices.
+Some are posted as posters, others are shared through digital signage.
+As a writer, one day these quotes caught my eye.

 "What does this phrase mean?
 And why do we create and share it?"